dekoza/mtgpl/MID.rst

 :mtgtip:`Old Stickfingers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/2/b203be6f-c565-4d8f-b200-b537569a0292.jpg?1631501130|https://scryfall.com/card/mid/234/old-stickfingers?utm_source=api>`
    When you cast this spell, reveal cards from the top of your library until you reveal X creature cards.
-Put all the creature cards revealed this way into your graveyard and the rest on the bottom of your library in a random order.
+Put all creature cards revealed this way into your graveyard and the rest on the bottom of your library in a random order.

-   Old Stickfingers' power and toughness are each equal to the number of creature cards in your graveyard.
+   Old Stickfingers's power and toughness are each equal to the number of creature cards in your graveyard.

 :mtgtip:`Rem Karolus, Stalwart Slayer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/3/b31e307a-9689-4e11-8c5f-96b7a4b50bed.jpg?1631226307|https://scryfall.com/card/mid/235/rem-karolus-stalwart-slayer?utm_source=api>`